-Department of Interior Fiscal Year 2022 Appropriations for the National Park Service
+Department of Interior Fiscal Year 2023 Appropriations for the National Park Service

-Chairman Merkley, Ranking Member Murkowski and Members of the Subcommittee, on behalf of Preservation Action's thousands of members and supporters, representing nearly every state, I appreciate the opportunity to present written testimony on the Department of Interior's FY 2022 Appropriations for the National Park Service and its historic preservation programs.
+Chairman Merkley, Ranking Member Murkowski and Members of the Subcommittee, on behalf of Preservation Action's thousands of members and supporters, representing nearly every state, I appreciate the opportunity to present written testimony on the Department of Interior's FY 2023 Appropriations for the National Park Service and its historic preservation programs.
 My name is Russ Carnahan and I'm the President of Preservation Action.
 Founded in 1974, Preservation Action is a 501(c)4 nonprofit organization created to serve as the national grassroots advocacy organization for historic preservation.
 We represent an active and engaged grassroots constituency from across the country, and we appreciate the opportunity to provide their perspective.

-On behalf of members and supporters across the country, I'd like to thank the subcommittee for their strong support of historic preservation programs and priorities in the past several Interior Appropriations bills, and especially for the FY21 Interior Appropriations bill which provided record funding for historic preservation priorities.
-Thanks to your support, programs that have a proven track record of saving places American's value, revitalize communities, combat climate change by reusing infrastructure, and help tell the story of historically marginalized and underrepresented groups; continue to benefit all Americans.
+On behalf of members and supporters across the country, I'd like to thank the subcommittee for their strong support of historic preservation programs and priorities in the past several Interior Appropriations bills, and especially for the FY22 Interior Appropriations bill, which funded the Historic Preservation Fund at \$173.3 million.
+This marked the seventh consecutive year of record funding for the program and for the first-time exceeded the program's decades old, \$150 million authorized level.
+Thanks to your support, programs that have a proven track record of saving places American's value, revitalizing communities, combating climate change by reusing infrastructure, and helping tell the story of historically marginalized and underrepresented groups; continue to benefit all Americans.

 Preservation Action's mission is to make historic preservation a national priority.
-For 47 years we've advocated for sound preservation policy, including two of the most important tools for historic preservation- the Historic Preservation Fund and the Federal Historic Rehabilitation Tax Credit (HTC).
+For 48 years we've advocated for sound preservation policy, including two of the most important tools for historic preservation- the Historic Preservation Fund and the Federal Historic Rehabilitation Tax Credit (HTC).